-- Understand how the Nazis enacted laws that stripped citizens of their civil liberties and set the stage for war between 1933 and 1938. - Recognize how upstanders saved Jewish lives. - Reflect on how people maintain normalcy and hope during dangerous times.
+- Understand how the Nazis enacted laws that stripped citizens of their civil liberties and set the stage for war between 1933 and 1938. - Recognize how important upstanders were in helping Jews in the Holocaust. - Reflect on how people maintain normalcy and hope during dangerous times.